Bill Of Lading in Shipping: Importance, Purpose, And Types

 Sets of Bill of Lading

-This is an old practice where the bills are signed in the sets of three originals to facilitate the timely delivery of the goods even when the original is lost.
-They are stated as the first original, second original, and third original on top of the bill.
-A duplicate copy with the stamp – “Non-negotiable” may also be distributed.
+This is an old practice where the bills are signed in sets of three originals to facilitate timely delivery of the goods even when the original is lost.
+They are stated as the first, second, and third originals on top of the bill.
+A duplicate copy with the stamp “Non-negotiable” may also be distributed.

 The master will sign the original bill of lading, and when the agent’s master signs the three-bill of lading, all other copies are considered void.
 This clause is written on the bill of lading supplied in sets.

-This is why the bank, negotiating a letter of credit covering the cargo, will always ask for the full set of B/Ls.
+This is why the bank, when negotiating a letter of credit covering the cargo, always asks for the full set of B/Ls.
 This prevents other B/L holders from legally claiming the cargo before the bank does.

 Bill of lading as Contract Of Carriage